zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### 1. Apply the `peft` LoRA layers

-The `LoraConfig` class from the `peft` package contains the various LORA parameters.
-You can specify which layers have LORA adapters through the `target_modules` argument.
+The `LoraConfig` class from the `peft` package contains the various LoRA parameters.
+You can specify which layers have LoRA adapters through the `target_modules` argument.
 For a detailed reference of the various configuration options, refer to the [`LoraConfig`](https://huggingface.co/docs/peft/package_reference/lora#peft.LoraConfig) documentation.